cardstack/cardstack-token/CONTRACT-OPS.md

 ```
 truffle exec ./scripts/cst-mint-tokens.js --amount=1000000000 -r <registry address> -d
 ```
 * The result will be an Ethereum address, data, and estimated gas for the transaction.
 Copy paste these values into the www.myetherwallet.com. for the gas limit, use the estimated gas as your guide.
-The gas limit describes the units of gas that this transaction will allow to be consumed.
-You are not penalized for using a larger value than the estimated gas.
-You are only charged for gas that your transaction actually uses.
-Also, increasing this particular value does not make your tranaction process faster (that is a different field).
 * adjust the gas price slider in the upper right to reflect the speed that you want the transaction to be processed with.
 * click the button to confirm the transaction
 * enter the PIN for the cold wallet